forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ---
 Gatsby is one of the most flexible and most popular static site generators.
 You can use it to create Progressive Web Apps, hybrid applications and content-driven sites.
 With that flexibility we face tougher design challenges, especially when it comes to including non-tech team members, writers, editors and clients into the editing workflow.

-In the past this often meant that we needed to align all our processes and tools to that goal of providing editors with an editing tool.
-With Headless CMS and Content Management Infrastructures we've made a step in the right direction.
+In the past this often meant that we needed to align all our developer workflow to that goal of providing editors with an editing tool.
+With Headless CMS we've made a step into the right direction.
 Nevertheless, even today, using a CMS usually means drastic compromises in our workflow and how we store our code, content and data.

 _TL;DR_